DerekHJH/derekhjh.github.io/_pages/services.md

 - 2022 ICSE 2023 co-reviewer
 - 2022 ASE 2022 co-reviewer
-- 2022 北京大学计算机学院研究生会科研创新部副组长
+- 2022 Vice Director of the Scientific Research and Innovation Department, Graduate Student Union, School of Computer Science, Peking University.
-- 2020 南京大学匡亚明学院学生会副主席兼学术中心主管
+- 2020 Vice President of the Student Union and Director of the Academic Center, Kuang Yaming Honors School, Nanjing University